-We’d be willing to bet the less experience you have, the better for them.
 Just tell them exactly what you want!
-They’ll probably tell you it can be done, and it can be done within your budget, regardless of whether or not it’s true.
+They’ll probably tell you it can be done, and it can be done within your budget.

 The fact is, it’s easy to get carried away with all the features and options as you design your dream home; you’re far more likely to create a wish list that falls outside your budget.

 UbuildIt says they have highly experienced construction consultants who take your plans and put them into a logical schedule, but what if those plans just aren’t realistic within the budget you’ve set?
 Your inexperience and enthusiasm may blind you— you have to ask yourself if their “experienced construction consultant” has your best interests at heart or are they just trying to make a sale?

 Some Contracts tell you what you want to hear